Preston Beach Road

 Fred started creating sand sculptures on Weymouth beach as a young man back in the 1920’s and worked with sand all his life, retiring eventually in his 80’s but not before he had passed his passion on to Mark.

-Mark has now been sand sculpting for 27 years, and David has been working alongside Mark for the past seven.
+Mark has now been sand sculpting for 28 years, and David has been working alongside Mark for the past eight.
 Apart from the main displays, Sandworld has a giant covered “Sand Pit” where visitors are encouraged to have a go for themselves having been inspired by what they have seen.

 Instruction boards and a selection of tools are available, and help is often at hand to give essential tips and tricks to create the perfect sandcastle or sculpture.